steveen-exe/Secure-Voting-System/README.md

-# Online Voting System using LBPH
+# Online Voting System using Blockchain
- An online campus voting system with face recognition module for extra security using lbph algorithm
+ An online campus voting system with face recognition module for extra security using blockchain